- Bloomsbury : The Nonesuch Press, 1937.

 - Rare Books and ManuscriptsPR4567 .A1 1937Yale Center for British Art, Paul Mellon CollectionAccessible by request in the Study Room [Request]

 Note: The Study Room is open to Yale ID holders by appointment.
 Please visit the Study Room page on our website for more details.

 - Copyright Information

-"This edition of Barnaby Rudge, part of the Nonesuch Dickens designed by Francis Meynell, is limited to 877 copies.
-The text has been printed in Great Britain by R. & R. Clark Ltd., in a specially-cut version of Martin's type; the binding is executed by the Leighton-Straker Bookbinding Co., Ltd.; and the paper was made by the Worthy Paper Company Association of West Springfield."--Colophon.
+"This edition of Oliver Twist, part of the Nonesuch Dickens designed by Francis Meynell, is limited to 877 copies.
+The text has been printed in Great Britain by R. & R. Clark Ltd., in this specially-cut version of Martin's type; the illustrations have been pulled by hand from the original plates by A. Alexander and Sons; the binding is executed by the Leighton-Straker Bookbinding Co., Ltd.; and the paper was made by the Worthy Paper Company Association of West Springfield."--Colophon.

-BAC: British Art Center copy bound in publisher's original blue buckram.
+BAC: British Art Center copy bound in publisher's original brown buckram.

 - Subject Terms:

 - Criminals -- England -- London.English fiction -- 19th century.London (England) -- Social life and customs -- 19th century.Orphans -- England -- London.Private press books -- England -- London -- Specimens.

 - Private press books (Publishing) -- England -- London.

 If you have information about this object that may be of assistance please contact us.